Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

-The single crystal X-ray structure analysis (for more details please see \onlinecite{Supplement}) confirms the tetragonal space group \tetra for the crystal structures at 60~K and 100~K. Also an intensity data set collected at 32~K can be readily refined assuming tetragonal symmetry and space group \tetra.
-A similarly acceptable refinement can also be achieved in the triclinic space group \triclinic.
-This finding suggested attempting also a refinement of the powder diffraction patterns collected below 40~K assuming lower than tetragonal symmetry.
+The single crystal X-ray structure analysis (for more details see the Supplemental Material, Ref. \cite{Supplement}) confirms the tetragonal space group \tetra{} for the crystal structures at 60~K and 100~K. Also an intensity data set collected at 32~K can be readily refined assuming tetragonal symmetry and space group \tetra.
+A similarly acceptable refinement can, however, also be achieved in the triclinic space group \triclinic.
+This finding, along with the anomalies observed in the heat capacity, the cell volume and the bromine atom positional parameters, suggested attempting a refinement of the powder diffraction patterns collected below 40~K assuming lower than tetragonal symmetry.

-Motivated by the commonly encountered double perovskite transformation from \tetra{} to \monotwo{} we first performed Le Bail fits of the powder diffraction patterns assuming monoclinic symmetry (\monotwo{}, space group no. 12) to trace minute changes of the lattice parameters as a function of temperature.\cite{LeBail}.
+Motivated by the commonly encountered double perovskite transformation from \tetra{} to \monotwo{} (see Supplemental Material for a discussion of phase transitions in double perovskites\cite{Supplement}) we first performed Le Bail fits of the powder diffraction patterns assuming monoclinic symmetry (\monotwo{}, space group no. 12) to trace minute changes of the lattice parameters as a function of temperature.\cite{LeBail}.
 FIG.~\ref{fig:AacTemp} displays the $a$ and $c$ lattice parameter as a function of temperature obtained from the Le Bail fits of the powder diffraction patterns ($\lambda$~=~1.540598~\AA) assuming the special setting of monoclinic space group \monotwo{} (no. 12).
 These correspond to the lattice parameter $a$~=~$b$ in the tetragonal system.
-While the fitted lattice parameters $a$ and $c$ are identical between 120~K and $\sim$50~K a minute splitting develops.
-The temperature dependence of the splitting ratio $a$/$c$ (see inset in FIG.~\ref{fig:AacTemp}) is similar to that of a critical power law with a critical temperature of $\approx$~46~K. For $T~\rightarrow$~0, the splitting amounts to $\approx$0.1~\%.
-Below $\sim$50~K the monoclinic angle $\beta$ amounts to 89.955$^{\rm{o}}$.
+While the fitted lattice parameters $a$ and $c$ are identical between 120~K and $\sim$50~K a minute splitting develops at lower temperatures.
+The temperature dependence of the splitting ratio $a$/$c$ (see inset in FIG.~\ref{fig:AacTemp}) is similar to that of a critical power law with a critical temperature of $\approx$~46~K. For $T~\rightarrow$~0, the splitting amounts to $\approx$~0.1~\% and the monoclinic angle $\beta$ becomes 89.931(2)$^{\rm o}$ (see also TABLE~\ref{Table2}, 3rd col. from left).

-Another frequently observed low-temperature monoclinic crystal structure \mono{} resulted in refinements with reliability parameters very close to those of the tetragonal structure with reliability parameters comparble to those of the refinement in the monoclinic space group \monotwo.